axelpale/openmoji-spritemap-generator/README.md

 ## Usage

 There is two intended ways to use the generator.
-The first is by installing it as a Node.js module into your project and commanding it via API.
+The first is by installing it as a Node.js module into your own project and commanding it via API.
 The second way is more standalone, and allows you to generate sprite sheets without a host project.

-Both ways require you to download the OpenMoji emojis and their associated metadata to your local machine.
+Both ways require you to download the OpenMoji emojis and their associated metadata to your project directory.
 OpenMoji provides multiple alternative sets in different colors and sizes.
 Therefore it is up to you which emoji set to use.
-Use the following to download latest 72px wide emojis and their metadata.
+Use the following to download latest 72px wide colored emojis and their metadata.

     $ wget https://github.com/hfg-gmuend/openmoji/releases/latest/download/openmoji-72x72-color.zip
     $ wget https://github.com/hfg-gmuend/openmoji/raw/master/data/openmoji.json

+You need to unzip the emoji zip package and place the directory next to `openmoji.json`.
+You will give paths to these two in the next step.

 ## Usage via API